Metalab/library-opac/docs/howtouse.md

 # How to use it?

 ## Requirements
 If you want to use the Metalab Library Media Inventory[^1], run src/update.sh.
 It will clone/pull the repo to your home folder, install some npm modules and validate the csv.
-Install the python dependencies in requirements.json and the node.js ones from the package.json.
+Install the python dependencies in requirements.json and the node.js ones from package.json.
 To do so run

 ``` bash
 pip install -r requirements.txt